B16f00t/whapa/README.md

 Whatsapp Parser
 ==================================
-ManTech Triage and Analysis System, Forensics Workflow Automation Suite

-Update: July 2016 - Mantarayforensics.com has been decommissioned.
-GitHub is now the main portal for MantaRay.
+Updated: January 2018 - Version 0.1

-CMSmap is a python open source CMS scanner that automates the process of detecting security flaws of the most popular CMSs.
-The main purpose of CMSmap is to integrate common vulnerabilities for different types of CMSs in a single tool.
+Whapa is a whatsapp database parser that automates the process.
+The main purpose of whapa is to present the data handled by the Sqlite database in a way that is comprehensible to the analyst.

-At the moment, CMSs supported by CMSmap are WordPress, Joomla and Drupal.
+The software is divided into three modes:
+* 1. Message Mode: It analyzes all messages in the database, applying different filters.
+* 2. Decryption Mode: It is in charge of decrypting crypto12 databases, as long as we have the key.
+* 3. Info Mode: Displays different information about statuses, broadcasts list and groups.

-Please note that this project is an early state.
-As such, you might find bugs, flaws or mulfunctions.
+Please note that this project is an early stage.
+As such, you could find errors.
 Use it at your own risk!

+Bonus: It also comes with a tool to download the backup copies of google drive associated with a smartphone.

+Translated with www.DeepL.com/Translator

 Installation